Why the Bar May Be Responsible for a Loved One Killed by a Drunk Driver

 Never serve minors.

-Never serve anyone whom the establishment knows, or should know, is intoxicated.
+Never serve anyone whom the establishment knows, or reasonably should know, is intoxicated.

 Social Host Liability Law in Washington

 Washington’s social host liability law covers individuals, not commercial establishments, who host parties, for instance, and serve alcohol.
-However, social hosts cannot be held liable for adults who consume too much alcohol, but they can be held liable for serving minors who go on to be injured or cause injury to others.
+In general, social hosts are not liable when adult guests consume too much alcohol.
+However, they may be held responsible for serving alcohol to minors who later injure themselves or others.

 Recoverable Damages and Proving Your Case

 If you’re looking to take action against a bar or restaurant that served the at-fault driver, then you need to gather evidence.
-Perhaps there is video footage from the establishment, or maybe you can get testimony from others who were there at the same time and those who were drinking with the person who went on to cause injury.
+This may include video footage from the establishment or testimony from others who were present, including those who were with the driver before the incident.

 Your Rights After a Loved One Passes

 If you lose a loved one in a drunk-driving incident, it is possible to file a wrongful death lawsuit, but Washington law states that the decedent’s personal representative must file the lawsuit on behalf of the spouse, parents, or other family members.
-There is an exception if the decedent is under 18 and not married and without children.
+There are limited exceptions, including situations involving unmarried minors without children.

 A personal representative, also called an executor, is the person named in the decedent’s will to manage their estate when they’re gone.
 If there is no will, the court can name a personal representative, usually from among family members.